SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 * **Try Me!** this is where we will connect two WebSocket test applications

 Positive
 : Feel free to poke around and look at the various screens.
-Within each section, there are multiple sub-sections, arranged in buttoms across the top.
+Within each section, there are multiple sub-sections, arranged in buttons across the top.
 There are also sometimes actions you can perform, generally visible as a button at the top-right, near the user ID.